Pustule Acne: What Causes Those Pesky Acne on Your Face

 Psoriasis

 This skin ailment results in scaly, red, and itchy spots.
-An infection, stress, particular chemicals, and specific drugs can bring on an episode of pustular psoriasis.
+An infection, stress, particular chemicals, and specific medicines can bring on an episode of pustular psoriasis.

 Rosacea